 Pros

-• Good quality, comprehensive kit
+- Good quality, comprehensive kit with all things included

 Cons

-• Corded machines won't suit all
+- Corded machines won't suit all environments

 Best versatile dual action machine polisher

 Dewalt even says that alongside cars, this tool is suitable for boat repairs, ornamental stonework, and even kitchen fitting.
-It weighs just over 3kg with a batter attached and has a load speed of 5,500rpm.
+It weighs just over 3kg with a battery attached and has a load speed of 5,500rpm.

 Pros

-• Great quality tool
+- Great quality tool from a trusted brand

 Cons

-• Battery and pads not included
+- Battery and pads not included

 Best budget polishing kit